No doubt, Cloud Computing has brought benefits to the IT industry with its awesome innovations.

 #1.
 The Cloud Is Very Expensive

-If your IT team is capable of managing analyzing and tracking your computing operations, then the cloud is cost effective.
+If your team is capable of managing analyzing and tracking your computing operations, that improves the cost-effectiveness of the cloud.
 Depending on the size and platform of computing, the cloud provides more material benefits than other avenues.

-A survey of 1,300 businesses in the United States and United Kingdom released by Rackspace showed that 66 percent found that cloud computing has reduced their IT costs, while 17 percent said it failed to do so.
-As a matter of fact, most businesses that have decided to move their organization’s data to the cloud do so for cost-efficiency.
+A survey of 1,300 businesses in the US and UK released by Rackspace, showed that for 66%, cloud services have reduced costs.
+Whereas only 17% claimed that it failed to do so.
+As a matter of fact, most businesses do decide to move their data to the cloud do so for cost-efficiency.
 To save the money and resources they would otherwise have to spend of physical equipment and IT management personnel.

-In the long run, comparing the cost of accessibility, flexibility as well as the cost of losing your company’s data and apps to unexpected attacks and natural disasters like: fire, robbery, floods, earthquakes, to only to mention a few.
+In the long run, comparing the cost of accessibility, flexibility as well as the possibility of losing your company’s data and apps to protect from unexpected attacks and natural disasters like: fire, robbery, floods, earthquakes, to only to mention a few.
 Cloud services were invented and established for convenience and cost-efficiency in the first place.
 Of course, a well-researched choice of a good provider is a factor here as well.

 #2.
-We Must Either Move Everything To The Cloud Or We Move None
+We Must Either Move Everything To The Cloud Or Move Nothing

-Though, technology exponents would prescribe you moving your business totally to the cloud all at once, the truth is this process does not really need to be instantaneous.
+Though some experts would prescribe moving your business totally to the cloud at once, in reality this process doesn’t need to be instantaneous.

-You can adopt the hybrid approach, deciding on moving a single workload at a time.
-In this way you can gain incremental value from the cloud, with each application and service you migrate, eventually gaining the full benefit over time.
+You can adopt the hybrid approach, deciding to move a single workload at a time.
+That way you can gain incremental value from the cloud with each application or service you migrate.
+Eventually reaping the full benefits over time.

 #3.
 Virtualization And Cloud Computing Are Interchangeable